2025-2026 Undergraduate Catalog

 Bachelor of Arts in Mathematics

-The B.A. in Mathematics requires a minimum of 36 credits hours of MATH courses.
+The BA in Mathematics requires a minimum of 36 credits hours of MATH courses.
 A grade of C or better must be achieved in all MATH and COSC courses.

 Learning Outcomes